TrueBlocks/trueblocks-core/src/tools/ethName/README.md

 which would open the [etherscan](http://etherscan.io) website with the address associated with Fred's address(es).

-#### Notes

-With one search term, search in both `name` and `address` fields.
-With two terms, the first must match the `address` field, while the second must match the `name` field.
-When there are two search terms, both must match.

-If one mixes options, the `edit` option always predominates.
-If present, the program opens the database and then quits.
-The `--list` option predominates otherwise.
-If present the tool will display a list of all items.
-The `--count` option works with any other option and will simply display the number of matches or '0 matches' if none.
-The `--matchCase` option requires case sensitive matching.
-It works with all other options.
-The `--addrOnly` option modifies the display output and therefore works with any other options.

 #### Usage

 `Usage:`    ethName [-a|-c|-e|-l|-m|-s|-v|-h] term [name]